Isabel Urcuyo: Biography

-Isabel Urcuyo accompanied her husband at the historic summit held in Costa Rica in 1963, attended by the presidents of Central America and U.S. President John F. Kennedy.
+Isabel Urcuyo de Somoza accompanied her husband at the historic summit held in Costa Rica in 1963, attended by the presidents of Central America and U.S. President John F. Kennedy.
 She also made several successful tours of Mexico, the United States, Europe, and Japan, where she was decorated by Emperor Hirohito with the Order of the Precious Crown for fostering friendly relations between his country and Nicaragua.
 She was also decorated by Pope John XXIII in Rome.

 As First Lady, she was known for charitable works, particularly those benefitting children, and organizing social assistance programs.
-When Somoza left office, he and Urcuyo took a trip around the world.
+When Luis left office, he and Isabel took a trip around the world.
 After his death from a heart attack on 13 April 1967, she was made an honorary consul of Nicaragua in New York and ambassador to the United Nations.
 After the Sandinista Revolution, Daniel Ortega and subsequently Violeta Chamorro denied her entry to Nicaragua.
 She was granted a visa during the government of Arnoldo Alemán.
 She moved to Houston, Texas in the early 1990s.

 Isabel Urcuyo de Somoza died in Houston on the morning of 30 August 2014.